-In 2010/11 the College delivered activity that achieved the income target of £8,933,254 for young people and £3,999,862 for adult FE funding.
-This was derived from a total of 5,336 learners, 2,332 of which were 16-18 and 3,104 adults.
-In addition, the College also supported 18 learners aged 19-24 who had learning difficulties and disabilities which substantially met the very small target of 2.
-This was represented in a funding target of £5,691 and achieved funding of £52,534.
+In 2011/12 the College delivered activity that achieved the income target of £9,003,701 for young people including disadvantaged and £4,675,773 for adult FE funding.
+This was derived from 2320 16-18 year olds and 3974 adult learners.
+In addition, the College also supported 32 learners aged 19-24 who had learning difficulties and disabilities which substantially met the very small target of 2.
+This was represented in a funding target of £51,963 and achieved funding of £105,358.

-For the last 5 years the College has experienced growth in 16-18 year old learners.
-The move to the new building has further assisted growth as more young people are attracted to the up to date facilities.
+The College has experienced sustained growth in 16-18 year old learners for a number of years, The move to the new building has further assisted growth as more young people are attracted to the up to date facilities.
 In light of demand-led funding for 16-18 year olds, significant growth in numbers of learners in this age range was planned with delivery costs initially met through efficiency savings such as increases in class sizes.

-Although some over achievement of the 16-18 year old cohort was unfunded, this strategy was adopted by the College in order to generate an increase in the cohort target for 2011/12 and this was achieved: based on the College performance and business case provided to the SFA.
-2011/12 targets increased to 2,281 learners from 2,197 learners in 2010/11, from 1847 learners in 2009/10, from 1,599 in 2008/09 and 1,395 in 2007/08 representing an increase of 886 learners over the last four/five years.
+Although some over achievement of the 16-18 year old cohort was unfunded, this strategy was adopted by the College in order to generate an increase in the cohort target for 2012/13 and this was achieved.